 Kind regards,

 The commencement of studies begins with an introduction week, giving you the chance to get to know your fellow students.
-Your introduction week starts Monday 28 August 2023 at 08.45.
+Your introduction week starts on Monday 26 August 2024 at 08.45.

 There is an alcohol policy for the introduction week at Aarhus BSS to ensure that all activities are held in a responsible way.
 Read the alcohol policy here.